Mauro Biello: Personal life

-Biello's sons are also soccer players; Gabriele played in the academy of Montreal Impact and is currently in the roster of the Soccer team of Dawson College (Blues); and Alessandro plays for HFX Wanderers. as well the Canada men's national under-20 soccer team.
+Biello's sons are also soccer players — his eldest is Gabriele, who played in the academy of Montreal Impact and went on to become a member of the Dawson College Blues soccer team roster; his younger son Alessandro plays as a midfielder for FC Supra du Quebec, as well the Canada men's national under-20 soccer team.

 Biello speaks fluent English, French and Italian.